-It is strictly illegal to drive without car insurance in Canada.
+It is illegal to drive without car insurance in Canada.
 If you own a car, you must get insurance coverage.
-If you regularly drive a car that belongs to a relative or friend, you should make sure you are listed on their automobile insurance plan.
+If you regularly drive a car that belongs to a relative or friend, you should make sure you’re listed on their car insurance plan.

 Driving laws and rules

-Driving laws are strictly enforced in Canada, and penalties for breaking the law are generally heavy.
+Driving laws are strictly enforced in Canada.
+Penalties for breaking the law are generally severe.
 Read about some of the most important laws to know.

 Buying or leasing a car

-If you only need a car for short periods, you can rent a car from one of the many car rental agencies in Canadian cities and towns.
-Make sure that car insurance is included in your car rental agreement.
+If you only need a car for short periods, you can rent a car from a car rental agency.
+Make sure car insurance is included in your car rental agreement if you need it.

 In some cities, there are car-sharing programs that let you use a car without buying, leasing or renting one.
 You may want to research this option to see if it meets your needs.

-Visit the Canada Safety Council’s website for information on what drivers can do to improve road safety in Canada.
+The Canada Safety Council has information on what drivers can do to improve road safety in Canada.

+Become familiar with safety issues related to winter driving.
 Snow and ice are major driving hazards in most parts of Canada.
-You should become familiar with safety issues related to winter driving.
-The most basic tip is to drive slowly in snowy and icy conditions.
-It is also a good idea to buy special winter tires for your car (this is mandatory in some provinces).
+Drive slowly in snowy and icy conditions.
+It’s also a good idea to buy special winter tires for your car (this is mandatory in some provinces).